 Here’s what we came up with.

-Joe M created a card this card, “lovely to sea you.”
+Joe M created this , “lovely to sea you” card.
 He covered the base card using Tim Holtz Distress Ink and put it aside.
 For the top piece, he stamped the card with a coral glimmer screen and glimmer mist.
 He sprayed red glimmer mist on a craft mat, pressed the screen on to it, and then pressed the screen on to the cardstock, just like you would use a rubber stamp.
 Then he sprayed the entire piece with blue glimmer mist.
 Lastly he stamped the seahorses and sentiment.
 He inked the edges of the piece and adhered it to the base card.
 He added rhinestones for a finishing touch.

 I started in the same place as Betty, with a used manila folder.
 I also cut it in to three strips, but rather than cut the edge straight, I created 3 small tabs.
 I distressed each panel with Tim Holtz distress ink.
 On the inside pages, I layered pieces of old manuscripts, the strip from a fortune cookie, pieces of a Chinese newspaper and small (2″ x 2″) pieces of cardstock (to be used as photo mats).
 I stamped layered images on the pages, including world maps, birds, butterflies and sentiments.
 I added a couple of metal embellishments and sewed the strips together with a fun ribbon I picked up at Big Lots.